The Architecture of skowt.cc

 Infinite Scroll#

 Scrolling rides the same keyset cursor the backend hands out.
 Pages are 100 items, and getNextPageParam just returns the nextCursor off the last page.
 The trigger is an IntersectionObserver watching an invisible one-pixel sentinel, with a rootMargin of 3000px, so the next fetch fires three or four viewports before the sentinel is anywhere near the screen.
 A fast flick covers a thousand pixels before a fetch round-trip lands, so the margin has to outrun momentum scrolling rather than walking pace.
 Paired with 100-item pages, the loading spinner is effectively unreachable.
-Behind the sentinel sits a runway of skeleton cards, so a momentum scroll carries on into ghost cards instead of stalling at the document floor, and the real page swaps in beneath you mid-flight.

 Grid#

 Every image box reserves its slot with an aspect-ratio computed from the asset's stored dimensions, falling back to a square when the dimensions aren't known, so a card holds its place before the image loads and nothing reflows when it arrives. object-contain letterboxes the real image inside the reserved box, so nothing crops.
-Images are loading="lazy", and they point at those pre-generated webp thumbnails, so the grid never decodes a full-size original.
+Images are loading="lazy", and they point at the pre-generated webp thumbnails, so the grid never decodes a full-size original.

-The masonry is hand-rolled for the same reason.
-CSS multi-column layout re-balances every column when new items append, which would shuffle the cards you were looking at each time a scroll page loaded.
-Instead the grid partitions items into real column stacks with a greedy shortest-column-first pass, using each card's known aspect ratio to estimate its height.
 The assignment is deterministic and prefix-stable, so appending a page can only add to the bottoms of columns, never move a card that's already on screen.
 Because the committed filters and search live in the URL as slugs, opening an asset and hitting back restores the same grid and scroll position instead of throwing you back to the top.

 Batched Calls, Cached Reads#